In 334 BC, Alexander the Great and his army faced the Persian forces of Darius III at the Battle of Granicus River.

 Darius III was the king of Persia, one of the largest empires in the world at that time.
 He had a massive army that was well-trained and equipped.

 On the other hand, Alexander's army was smaller and relatively inexperienced.
-In addition, Darius III's army had the advantage of fighting on his home turf.
+In addition, Darius III's army had the advantage of fighting on home turf.

 He was only 22 years old when he faced the Persians at Granicus River.
-Despite being outnumbered and outmatched, Alexander was determined to defeat the Persian king.
+Despite being outnumbered and outmatched, Alexander formulated a plan that would allow him to take on Darius III and win.

 Alexander's first step was to invade Asia Minor, which is present-day Turkey.
-In May of 334 BC, Alexander and his army crossed the Hellespont (present-day Dardanelles) into Persian territory.
+In May 334 BC, Alexander and his army crossed the Hellespont (present-day Dardanelles) into Persian territory.

 Once in Asia Minor, Alexander visited the ruins of the ancient city of Troy.
 He paid homage to the Trojan king Priam and offered sacrifices to the gods.